 - Development of low cost high performance electronic and control systems.
 Development of high performance compact and low cost recuperators using compressed metal foams.
 Development of energy storage concepts based on smart integration with MGT

-Research fellows at UiS
+Research activities at UiS focus on developing:

 Agastor – Advanced Gas and Carbon Dioxide Storage in Aquifer